 And as a Gold member, you’ll get a mix of Intermediate to Full Size cars, without so many compact SUVs.

-Is this a good deal if you’re wiling to pay for better cars?
+Is this a good deal if you’re willing to pay for better cars?

-Upgrades with Hertz have been pretty inconsistent the last few years, so even as a President’s Circle it wasn’t a sure thing to get a decent car unless you booked a Premium or Luxury car outright.
+Upgrades with Hertz have been pretty inconsistent the last few years, so even as a President’s Circle member, it wasn’t a sure thing to get a decent car unless you booked a premium or luxury car outright.

-Now, the negotiation of having to go to the counter to request a free upgrade is out of the picture.
+Now, the negotiation involved of having to go to the counter to request a free upgrade is out of the picture.
+Upgrades to premium vehicles can be purchased or redeemed with Gold Plus Rewards points.

 And a typical upgrade option, an Infiniti QX80, is running $132 a day.